DarvinX/captchaCracker/README.md

 > python prediction.py ./dataset/validation/7nnnx.png

 # Train
 To train it on your own dataset just put the pictures in the traing directory, use the filename to label the pictures.
 And run the train.py script.
+(This model is made only for characterlength of 5)